This water-cooled gaming PC has stunning crystal effects

 All the ‘small’ cables, for the fans, storage, temperature sensors and so on, are neatly tucked away and guided by cable combs.
 I routed all the cables for the RGB lighting (there are a lot in this build) last, so I had easy access to them in case any of the strips failed.

-Custom PC: You don’t often see SLI graphics setups these days, more’s the pity.
+You don’t often see SLI graphics setups these days.
 What graphics cards are you using here, and what performance do you get from them?

 This build also has two custom distro plates and the custom res/pump combo unit on the top that I mentioned earlier.
 Just underneath that sits a distro/res unit that acts mostly as an aesthetic piece, which says ‘InWin’ on it.
 The inside of the case has another distribution plate, which connects all the runs and helps me tidy it all up.